learn-co-students/ttt-10-current-player-ruby-intro-000/README.md

 ## Overview

-So far, we have built a tic tac toe game that only places `"X'`s on the board.
+So far, we have built a tic tac toe game that only places `"X"`s on the board.
 I don't know about you, but I am not interested in playing that game.
 We need our game to know whose turn it is and place an `"X"` or an `"O"` on the board accordingly.

 Let's break this down into the smallest possible units of work.
 We'll write two separate methods, a method that will tell us how many turns have been played and a method that will return, based on that information, an `"X"` if it is player `"X"`'s turn, and an `"O"` if it is player `"O"`'s turn.